jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 1. What Works

 - **Project Scaffolding**: The Next.js project is set up with the necessary file structure and dependencies.
-- **UI Components**: A library of UI components is available through Shadcn/UI.
+- **UI Components**: Essential UI components from Shadcn/UI are available and integrated.
-- **Core Logic (Inferred)**: Based on the file structure, the foundational logic for fetching weather data and displaying the chart is likely in place or partially implemented.
+- **Core Logic (Inferred)**: The foundational logic for fetching weather data and displaying the chart is likely in place or partially implemented.
+- **Codebase Cleanliness**: Unused AI features, UI components, and hooks have been successfully removed, and related import errors have been resolved.

 ## 2. What's Left to Build